Menahem1/TagChecker/README.md

 ### 2. To add new account in Tag Checker

 Add a new entry in the file `accounts/accounts.json` with the information provided by the BU/BE.

+### 3. Thanks
+Special Thanks to Nicolas Malaval for his help and advise